 The best time to inspect your wooden fence and repair any structural issues or rot is in late summer or early fall.
 Remember, ground frost and the excess moisture can force a weak fence to wobble and even shift.
 And in severe cases, you might end up repairing the entire fence come spring.

 If a particular part of your fence has weakened and won’t survive the Fall and winter months, then this is the right time to replace the entire fence or that part of the fence.
-All you need are some pieces of timber, a durable power tool, some nails, and concrete for the poles.
+All you need are some pieces of timber, a durable power tool, some nails, and concrete for the poles, or hire wood fence installation experts.

 Rake the Leaves